About motivation: how much credit do you have on the Relationship Account with your horse?

 • Know your horse!
 Know what makes him happy.
 Grazing, treats, voice rewards, scratches, resting, running, playing, touching, chewing on something, standing on something or simply doing nothing together.
 Not every horse likes the same things and it can change with the situation.
 Lots of horses do not really like to be petted on their face.
 Stressed horses usually do not value treats a lot and centainly cannot keep their feet still to rest.
 Slow horses on the other end probably love to stand still and rest, while playful horses like to jump and play!

 • Find a fair balance between your own ambitions and what is really important to you horse.
 If you want to make fast progress in educating or training your horse and you ask your horse to intensify his effort you can expect loosing credits with him.
 If you do not compensate this by doing something for the horse you can expect your progress to slow down or even get stuck.
 So every day do something for your horse too.
-You never want to get in the red zone!
+You never want to get into the red zone!

 • This is personal.
 Horses know who is who.
 This is about the personal relationship account between you and your horse.
 His relationship with you is not the same as with your co-rider, groom, sister or anybody else.
 Just like the relationships between people.
 For one person you’ll do just about anything to please or help, while for the other you would not feel inclined to put in any effort.
 If you lose credits with your horse you cannot ask somebody else to compensate for this.
 If you want a lot of effort from your horse, you have to restore the balance on the relationship account!